Gold Could Reach $1,480 by 2020

 The State Committee on Geology and Mineral Resources announced that the 2020-2024 plan will involve bringing Uzbekistan’s central bank gold reserves to 430 tons.
 The buying could start as early as this year, with 81.37 tons of gold already scheduled for purchase.

 Past increasing its reserves, Uzbekistan will also look to boost domestic production of the metal by investing $230 million in mining exploration.
-Currently, the country ranks as the world’s ninth-largest gold producer.us debt
+Currently, the country ranks as the world’s ninth-largest gold producer.Featured, us debt